jbc-cp/csc202-assignments/projects/5/ass5.md

 graph.

-For the following graph to the right, we have two sub-graphs within the larger graph.
+For the following graph, we have two sub-graphs within the larger graph.

 [a bipartite graph](./graph.png)